EV/EBITDA Below 10x on Indian Equities: 25-Year Backtest (NSE)

 |---|---|---|

-2007 is the defining year: +103.2% vs the Sensex's +46.8%.
+2007 is the defining year: +78.2% vs the Sensex's +46.8%.
 Companies trading at low multiples were repriced as the broader market bid up everything.
 The screen caught the biggest beneficiaries of India's pre-crisis boom.
-2008 reversed it, down 53.9% vs the Sensex's 51.3%.
-Both fell nearly the same amount.
+2008 reversed it, down 59.3% vs the Sensex's 51.3%.
+The strategy fell harder than the index: owning concentrated cheap industrials and materials names in a crisis means deeper losses.

 What the India Data Tells Us

 Against the Sensex, the EV/EBITDA screen delivers a modest edge.
-The 0.63% excess CAGR is real but narrow, and the Sharpe ratios are nearly identical.
+The 0.75% excess CAGR is real but narrow, and the Sharpe ratios are nearly identical (0.167 vs 0.165).
 The screen's main value isn't return enhancement, it's diversification within the Indian market.

-The beta of 0.763 against the Sensex means the portfolio has less index exposure than a passive fund.
+The beta of 0.801 against the Sensex means the portfolio has somewhat less market exposure than a passive fund.
 It's a fundamentally different set of stocks: the screen selects cheap industrials, materials, and consumer companies, while the Sensex is weighted toward financials, IT services, and large conglomerates.
-The down-capture of 68.1% provides some cushion in corrections, though the max drawdown of -53.9% (vs the Sensex's -51.3%) shows both fell hard in 2008.
+The down-capture of 70.3% provides modest cushion in corrections, though the max drawdown of -59.3% (vs the Sensex's -51.3%) shows the strategy fell harder than the index in 2008.

 A few practical notes: